-There is a spectrum of ministry within the SSM ambit ranging from clergy who are in secular employment to those whose ministry is wholly based in the chaplaincy.
+There is a spectrum of ministry within the SSM ambit ranging from clergy who are in secular employment to those whose ministry is wholly based in the chaplaincy (less frequent since almost all SSMs in the Diocese in Europe are in secular employment).
 Whatever the emphasis of an SSM's ministry, it is important that the diocese should recognise, affirm and support it.
 It is important that Self-Supporting (Non-Stipendiary) Ministers of all kinds should not find themselves overburdened with expectations from too many quarters.
 The setting of boundaries is important and the Working Agreement must set out a framework within which SSMs and their colleagues can agree upon appropriate areas of ministerial responsibility.
 Every effort should be made at chaplaincy and diocesan levels to offer training at times that are possible for SSM curates.